2i2c-org/infrastructure/docs/index.md

 5. Make a commit, make a PR and merge to master!
 This will deploy all the hubs with the new image

+## Configuring the hub login page

+Each Hub deployed in a cluster has a collection of metadata about who it is deployed for, and who is responsible for running it.
+This is used to generate the **log-in page** for each hub and tailor it for the community.

+For an example, see [the log-in page of the staging hub](https://staging.pilot.2i2c.cloud/hub/login).

+The log-in pages are built with [the base template at this repository](https://github.com/2i2c-org/pilot-homepage).
+Values are inserted into each template based on each hub configuration.

+You may customize the configuration for a hub's homepage at `config.jupyterhub.homepage.templateVars`.
+Changing these values for a hub will make that hub's landing page update automatically.
+We recommend [using the `hubs.yaml` file as a reference](https://github.com/2i2c-org/pilot-hubs/blob/master/hubs.yaml).
+Copy the configuration from another hub, and then modify the contents to fit the new hub that is being configured.

+## Delete a hub

+If you'd like to delete a hub, there are a few steps that we need to take:

+1. **Backup the hub database**.
+Backup the `jupyterhub.sqlite` db off the hub.
+2. **Backup the home directory contents**.
+Especially if we think that users will want this information in the future (or if we plan to re-deploy a hub elsewhere).
+3. **Delete the Helm namespace**.
+Run `helm -n <hub-name> delete <hub-name>`.
+4. **Delete our Authentication entry**.
+If the hub hasn't been recreated anywhere, remove the entry from `auth0.com`